azsk/ADOScanner-docs/02- Running ADO Scanner from command line/Readme.md

 ```Powershell
 Get-AzSKADOSecurityStatus -OrganizationName "<OrganizationName>"  -ProjectName "<ProjectName>"  -ResourceTypeName Build_Release -IncrementalScan -ScanAttestedResources
 ```
-- Full scan configuration: By default, incremental scan is configured to perform full scans for all pipelines every 7 days.
+- Full scan configuration: By default, incremental scan is configured to perform full scans for all resources every 7 days.
 You can configure this time period in your org policy settings.
 Read about org policy [here](https://github.com/azsk/ADOScanner-docs/tree/master/08-%20Customizing%20ADOScanner%20for%20your%20org).
 ```json
 {
     "IncrementalScan":{